 And I think Andie brought this up in, in our conversation last week about some, some populations like, marginalized populations never have access to that shock.

 Leslie Dorrough Smith 20:11

-They—they’ve never felt normalcy, they’ve never had any expectations for the American political system.
+They’ve never felt normalcy, they’ve never had any expectations for the American political system.
 And so, for them, they’re like, “Oh, yeah, he told the Proud Boys to stand by.
 Yeah, I’m not surprised.”
-Or, or that comment—apparently, there’s a comment that was made yesterday at the debate where Trump apparently said “good” to 500 children at the border who lost her children.
+Or that comment—apparently, there’s a comment that was made yesterday at the debate where Trump apparently said “good” to 500 children at the border who lost her children.
 He’s like, “What do you have to say for that?”
 And apparently, he said, “Good.”

 Yeah.
 So, I’ve read two things.
 Some folks say he said, “Good.”
 And then some folks he said, “Go ahead,” or something like this, where he was trying to move the conversation along so he could dodge the question.

 But it’s also really interesting that a bunch of people heard him say, “Good,” I mean, that is in itself…

 Hina, I think you’re totally right, that shock is also a sign of privilege, right?

 To be shocked means that you were living in a world where previously things were, at least to us stable.